audacious-software/Exim-Mailgun-Pipe-Alias-Script/README.md

 Update the arguments above to point to the destination address for e-mails processed by the script, your Mailgun API key, and Mailgun domain.

-Feel free to edit the script to replace the default *from address* and *subject* used when those values cannot be parsed out of the e-mail provided,
+Feel free to edit the script to replace the default *from address* and *subject* used when those values cannot be parsed out of the e-mail provided.